poojabhat1690/3-GAmES/README.md

 #### final90percent :
  1. ends_greater90percent_intergenic_n100 :  contains the high condience mRNA 3' ends
  2. allAnnotations.bed :  250nt counting windows (overlapping counting windows merged), used to count quantSeq reads.
  3. countingWindows_transcriptionalOutput.bed : genomic loci to filter multimappers using SLAMdunk.
 These include all counting windows + all 3' UTRs + all extended counting windows.
  4. onlyIntergenic_90percent_n100: list of the intergenic counting windows created using presence of continuous RNAseq signal.

 #### PASplots :
  contains nucleotide profiles for priming sites overlapping with annotations, sparated by presence or absence of the poly A signal (PAS) and separated by downstream genomic A content.

+## Contact
+Pooja Bhat (pooja.bhat@imba.oeaw.ac.at)